grantcolley/react-notes/README.md

 ```

 ### Event Handlers
 In HTML we add event handlers on elements using `addEventListener()` method programmatically on a DOM node.
-React also lets you add event handlers to your JSX.
+React also lets you add event handlers to your JSX, which is essentially a wrapper around the browser’s native event.

 Event handler functions:
 - Are usually defined inside your components.